 The scarring associated with pulmonary fibrosis can be caused by a multitude of factors, which include following

-Environmental factors: The long term exposure to pollutants and allergens can cause damage to lungs.
-The pollutants can be silica dust, asbestos fibres, coal dust, grain dust, bird feather etc.
+Environmental factors: The long term exposure to pollutants and allergens can cause damage to the lungs.
+The pollutants can be silica dust, asbestos fibers, coal dust, grain dust, bird feather, etc.

-Radiation treatment: Sometime, people who have received radiation therapy for cancer treatment, exhibit sign of lung damage in later stages of their life.
+Radiation treatment: Sometimes, people who have received radiation therapy for cancer treatment, exhibit signs of lung damage in later stages of their life.

 Medications: There are some of the drugs which can cause damage to lungs such as certain chemotherapy drugs, heart medications, antibiotics.

-Medical conditions: Lung damage can also result from a number of conditions like dermatomyocytosis, polymyositis, rheumatoid arthritis, pneumonia etc.
+Medical conditions: Lung damage can also result from a number of conditions like dermatomycosis, polymyositis, rheumatoid arthritis, pneumonia, etc.

 The lung damage caused by pulmonary fibrosis can’t be repaired.
 Current available medications and therapies help to ease symptoms, slow down progression of disease and improve quality of life.
-The oxygen therapy and pulmonary rehabilitation therapy improve endurance and make breathing and exercise easier.
-Medications such as pirfenidone and nintedanib slow down the progression of fibrosis but have side effects such as rash, nausea and diarrhea.
+Oxygen therapy and pulmonary rehabilitation therapy improve endurance and make breathing and exercise easier.
+Medications such as pirfenidone and nintedanib slow down the progression of fibrosis but have side effects such as rash, nausea, and diarrhea.

 The lack of curative treatments for this disease has created urgency for other potential therapeutic options.
 The advancements in stem cell technology have opened up new avenues for treatment of degenerative diseases including lung diseases.
-Stem cells are the building blocks of every other cells of body.
-Stem cells are different in that they have the potential to develop and specialize into multiple different types of cells including neurons, heart cells etc. Stem cells have anti-inflammatory and anti- fibrotic properties also, making them more attractive as potential treatment for fibrotic diseases.
+Stem cells are the building blocks of every other cell of body.
+Stem cells are different in that they have the potential to develop and specialize into multiple different types of cells including neurons, heart cells, etc. Stem cells have anti-inflammatory and anti-fibrotic properties also, making them more attractive as a potential treatment for fibrotic diseases.
 The stem cell therapy for pulmonary fibrosis focuses on the destroyed lining of the alveoli that is at the root of the issue.